 Site wastewater would be treated in a packaged sewage treatment plant, located in the MIA.
-The plant would be designed to meet a Class C effluent quality for irrigation, however, it is expected that sewage effluent would be transferred to the mine-affected water system following treatment.
+The plant would be designed to meet a Class C effluent quality for irrigation.
 The biosolids produced would be stored on-site and collected by a licensed contractor for disposal off-site at a licensed facility.

 The sewage treatment plant would be designed and installed in accordance with the Queensland Government guidelines and relevant Australian Standards.
-Table 2-10 provides the effluent quality for release to the mine-affected water system and is consistent with the Guideline - Model mining conditions (DES, 2017).
+Table 2-10 provides the effluent quality for release to land, consistent with the Guideline - Model mining conditions (DES, 2017a).